jhrcek/relation-explorer/README.md

 - [x] Show a relation editor that allows user to select
     - [x] A number n from (0?)
 1 to 10
     - [x] A rectangular matrix with checkboxes that allows specifying arbitraty relation on a set with n elements
+    - [ ] Support for undo / redo history of modifications

+- [ ] Multiple ways to initialize relation
+    - [x] Initialize as empty
+    - [x] Resize existing relation without changing its elements
+    - [ ] Generate random relation
+        - [ ] any
+        - [ ] random relation that is any of the well defined types

 - [ ] Show whether the specified relation satisfies well-known properties:
     - [x] reflexivity